 The Year Two Projects see graduates plan and execute an in-store initiative that leads to positive outcomes for the store in an area that aligns with the graduate’s professional development interests.

 To award the winner of the best project, a panel comprising members of the Graduate Recruitment and Professional Development team and the Optometry Department evaluated each project based on how closely it aligned with Specsavers’ vision and values, the planning and management of the project, as well as on the presentation itself.
 The graduates in the audience were also given an opportunity to anonymously vote on the project they thought was best.

 Taking out the People’s Choice Award was Erin Lam from Specsavers Macarthur in New South Wales.
 Through her project, Erin was able to increase the percentage of patients who completed a visual field test on the same day as their initial appointment.
 This reduces the likelihood of losing the patient to follow-up and enhances patient outcomes by facilitating early detection of potential eye conditions.

 The overall winners, as determined by the judging panel, were Steven Lam and Czarina Igno from Specsavers Sunbury in Victoria.
 The pair jointly conducted a project that increased the number of new contact lens fits in line with the store’s business objectives.

-The Year Two Project presentations signified the completion of the Specsavers Graduate Program for the cohort and the event included a celebratory component.
-Each graduate received a certificate of completion and a bottle of champagne, and enjoyed drinks and canapés as they discussed the next stage of their careers.
+The Year Two Project presentations signified the completion of the Specsavers Graduate Program for the cohort and the event included a celebratory component where each graduate received a certificate of completion.